wrcs505/senior-enrichment-replay/readme.md

 ## Country Model
 The Country model will be composed of:
-1. name (string) - name of country
+1. name (string) - name of country.
+CAnnot be null
 2. GFI (float) - global firepower index - between 0 and 10 (the closer the number is to 0 the better, by the way).

 ## Aircraft Model